 This session embodies the traditions of the Institute which was founded in 1847.
-After the Civic Welcome, the President welcomes the guests from kindred organisations in the United Kingdom and Ireland, together with other trade union and official guests.
+The President welcomes the guests from kindred organisations in the United Kingdom and Ireland, together with other trade union and official guests.
 The President then gives his/her retiring address.